ovska/FlameCsv/docs/docs/attributes.md

 # Attributes

 Configuration attributes can be applied on a member, type, or assembly.
-Attributes on a type can be used to configure classes that you have no direct control over, such as on partial typed in auto-generated code.
-Assembly scoped attributes can be used to configure types in other namespaces or assemblies that you cannot apply attributes on otherwise.
+Attributes on a type can be used to configure classes that you have no direct control over, such as on partial types in auto-generated code.
+Assembly scoped attributes can be used to configure types in other namespaces or assemblies that you cannot directly modify.

 All three attributes in the example below do the same thing.
 For clarity, it is preferred to annotate the type directly whenever possible.